KRR-Oxford/DeepOnto/docs/bertmap.md

 It is worth mentioning that the `match` sub-directory contains all the global matching files:

 -  `raw_mappings.tsv` refers to the raw mapping predictions before mapping refinement.
 The `.json` one is used internally to prevent accidental interruption.
+Note that `bertmaplt` only produces raw mapping predictions (no mapping refinement).
 - `extended_mappings.tsv` refers to the output mappings after applying mapping extension.
 - `filtered_mappings.tsv` refers to the output mappings after mapping extension and threshold filtering.
 - `logmap-repair` is a folder containing intermediate files needed for applying LogMap's debugger.